alvinmdj/mobile-cross-platform-if670/README.md

 ## What's inside this repo

+- **UTS (midterm exam) - Bosen Jomblo**

+  Midterm exam application - Bosen Jomblo.
+Create a list of candidates user can swipe to add to their target list or remove their target.
+Contains usage of: react contexts, swiper.js, dark theme toggler, ionic list, ionic swiper, ionic loading, ionic action sheets, and other ionic stuffs.

 - **Tugas Individu (Individual Project) - Joule Clone**

   First assignment for the theory class, create a Joule (mobile application) clone, including the splash screen, sidebar, home page, and search page.
 The search page is functioning with dummy data (hint: type 'chicken').